santhoshmg160/HTML-CSS-AND-JAVASCRIPT/README.md

-Much delighted to finish my first website in #coursera using html and css.
+Much delighted to share myfirst website in #coursera using html and css.
 Thank You #coursera to give me a website to test my understanding.

 My first website UI